Can you hold your baby too much? How much holding does a newborn need? Can you do it too much? Do you have to hold your baby if it cries?

 - Newborns feel safe and secure when they’re being held, but you can mimic that feeling with a swaddle as well.

-- Help with breastfeeding — it’s easier to see hunger cues when they’re just a few inches away from you.
+- Helps with breastfeeding — it’s easier to see hunger cues when they’re just a few inches away from you.

-**I actually LOVE skin to skin in the labor room as a nurse, it has huge benefits for both baby and mom!
+**I actually LOVE skin-to-skin contact in the labor room as a nurse, it has huge benefits for both baby and mom!
+And we’re finding that skin to skin can have benefits well into those first few months, especially for premature babies!

 How to hold a baby with other children